mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 We also use Bayesian inference to obtain confounder representations (e.g. by sampling from the posterior distribution of the latent confounder) and to produce counterfactual predictions.

-## Using sequential Monte Carlo sampling to conduct model selection in graphical models
+## Model selection in graphical models through sequential Monte Carlo

 We use a dynamic formulation of Bayesian networks with discrete data, which corresponds to a simple Polya urn process.
 Our formulation allows us to develop a sequential Monte Carlo algorithm with which we can conduct model selection through an unbiased estimation of marginal likelihood in Bayesian networks including topic models and tensor factorizations.